parmeniong/neocolumn.nvim/README.md

-        warn = "#e0af68",       -- the color of the neocolumn to display warnings info = "#0db9d7",       -- the color of the neocolumn info diagnostics hint = "#1abc9c",       -- the color of the neocolumn hint diagnostics bg = "#303030",         -- the background color of the neocolumn cursor_bg = "#4d4d4d"   -- the background color of the neocolumn on the same line as the -- cursor
+        warn = "#e0af68",       -- the color of the neocolumn to display warnings info = "#0db9d7",       -- the color of the neocolumn info diagnostics hint = "#1abc9c",       -- the color of the neocolumn hint diagnostics bg = nil,               -- the background color of the neocolumn.
+Set to nil to use whatever -- color happens to be behind the neocolumn cursor_bg = nil         -- the background color of the neocolumn on the same line as the -- cursor.
+Set to nil to use whatever color happens to be behind the -- neocolumn
     }
     -- neocolumn.nvim will be disabled in buffers with these filetypes exclude_filetypes = {